-How Do Tree Roots Get Into Your Drains
+How Do Tree Roots Get Into Your Drains?

-Why Tree Roots Enter Your Drains
+Why Do Tree Roots Enter Your Drains?

-Disturbed ground such as trenches excavated for drains, services and house foundations make easy traveling for a root system compared to the adjacent virgin ground, the same applies for granular and porous sub-bases for driveways and patios.
+Disturbed ground such as trenches excavated for drains, services and house foundations make easy travelling for a root system compared to the adjacent virgin ground, the same applies for granular and porous sub-bases for driveways and patios.

-Are You Insured For Tree Root Damage To Drains
+Are You Insured For Tree Root Damage To Drains?